jasmin-lang/jasmin/docs/source/language/syntax/structure.md

 ## Global variables

-A global variable is a named valued.
+A global variable is a named value.
 Unlike parameters, said value is not available at compile-time
 (i.e., it cannot be used as part of a type), but it is available at run-time.